-It all began during a well-attended high-level conference with the theme, “Feeding Africa, An Action Plan for African Agricultural Transformation” held in Dakar, Senegal in October 2015.
-One of the crucial outcomes from this event was the need for strategic partnerships that will galvanize and deploy innovative approaches to addressing malnutrition continent-wide.
+It all began during a highlevel conference with the theme, Feeding Africa, An Action Plan for African Agricultural Transformation held in Dakar, Senegal, in October 2015 convened by Macky Sall, President of the Republic of Senegal.
+One of the crucial outcomes from this event was the need for strategic partnerships that galvanize and deploy innovative approaches to addressing malnutrition across the continent.

 Focusing on elevating Africa’s nutrition status, these institutions would support the African Development Bank’s objective of feeding Africa.

-A soft launch of the ALN at the African Development Bank’s 2016 Annual Meetings in Lusaka, Zambia succeeded in bringing the highest-level attention to ending malnutrition and stunting in Africa.
-This soft launching was convened with support from the Global Panel on Agriculture and Food Systems for Nutrition (under the chairmanship of former President of Ghana, Mr. John Kufuor), the African Union (including New Partnership for Africa’s Development – NEPAD), the Bill and Melinda Gates Foundation, the Kofi Annan Foundation, Big Win Philanthropy, the Aliko Dangote Foundation and the World Food Program.
+A soft launch of the ALN at the African Development Bank’s 2016 Annual Meetings in Lusaka, Zambia, succeeded in bringing the highest-level attention to ending malnutrition and stunting in Africa.
+This soft launch was convened with support from the Global Panel on Agriculture and Food Systems for Nutrition (under the chairmanship of former President of Ghana, Mr. John Kufuor), the African Union (including the New Partnership for Africa’s Development – NEPAD), the Bill and Melinda Gates Foundation, the Kofi Annan Foundation, Big Win Philanthropy, the Aliko Dangote Foundation and the World Food Program.

-A side event themed “Developing Africa’s Grey Matter Infrastructure: Addressing Africa’s Nutrition Challenges” was held at the 2017 Annual Meetings of the Bank held in Ahmedabad, India.
-The event highlighted the Bank’s resolve and partnership strategies to build Africa’s grey matter infrastructure through the ALN initiative, and banking on Nutrition Partnerships with the Aliko Dangote Foundation and Big Win Philanthropy.
-The two partnerships complement each other and share the same vision: to build Africa’s grey matter infrastructure through efforts that reduce stunting on the African continent.
+A side event themed Developing Africa’s Grey Matter Infrastructure: Addressing Africa’s Nutrition Challenges was held at the 2017 Annual Meetings of the Bank, in Ahmedabad, India.
+The event highlighted the Bank’s resolve and partnership strategies to build Africa’s grey matter infrastructure through the ALN initiative, and Nutrition Partnerships with the Aliko Dangote Foundation and Big Win Philanthropy.
+The two partnerships complement each other and share a vision: to build Africa’s grey matter infrastructure through efforts that reduce stunting on the African continent.

-As part of the World Food Prize Award for African Development Bank President Dr. Akinwumi Adesina, a private session event was co-organized with the Global Panel on Agriculture and Food Systems for Nutrition in Iowa, USA in October 2017.
-The theme of the event, “Leadership, governance and accountability for nutrition” attracted nutrition actors, private sector representatives, policy makers and thought leaders to showcase global and national leadership.
+As part of the World Food Prize Award for African Development Bank President Dr. Akinwumi Adesina, a private event was coorganized with the Global Panel on Agriculture and Food Systems for Nutrition in Iowa, USA, in October 2017.
+The theme of the event, Leadership, governance and accountability for nutrition, attracted private sector representatives, policy makers and thought leaders.

-The ALN was endorsed at the Assembly of Heads of State and Governments of the African Union during 30th Ordinary Summit of the African Union in Addis Ababa, Ethiopia.
-The endorsement entitled “Decision on the African Leaders for Nutrition (ALN) Initiative", is codified under the resolution number: Assembly/AU/Dec.681.XXX.
+The ALN was endorsed at the Assembly of Heads of State and Governments of the African Union during the 30th Ordinary Summit of the African Union in Addis Ababa, Ethiopia.
+The endorsement, entitled Decision on the African Leaders for Nutrition (ALN) Initiative, is codified under the resolution number: Assembly/AU/Dec.681.XXX.

 The ALN Secretariat became operational in January 2018.
-The Secretariat is housed at the African Development Bank’s Human Capital, Youth and Skills Development Department and is supported through a grant by the Bill and Melinda Gates Foundation.
+The Secretariat is housed at the African Development Bank’s Human Capital, Youth and Skills Development Department and is supported through a grant from the Bill and Melinda Gates Foundation.
 The Secretariat supports the advocacy role of ALN champions by coordinating the development of a Nutrition Accountability Scorecard and an Economic Investment Case for Nutrition report as advocacy and communication tools for ALN Champions.